Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Prepare for a Trial Run

-But for now, let us try it in one of your Databases installed in Network Location shared by Users.
-When you are ready to implement it in other Databases you can do so following the same procedure.
+But for now, let us try it in one of your Databases installed in a Network Location shared by Users.
+When you are ready to implement it in other Databases, you can do so following the same procedure.
 The Names and usage of the three Text files (all of them are Optional), created for your control purposes, are given below:

 File-1: AccsCtrl.txt - List of Databases where the Message Alert Programs are running.